 At the same time, independent‑contractor ecosystems are expanding.
 Consultants, contractors, and small-firms (including many in the “silver economy”) are stepping in as companies, both large and small, seek flexibility in their capabilities and capacity.
 The Department of Labor has reverted to the more relaxed 2019 classification standard for contractors, reducing regulatory friction in engaging flex talent.

-Together, these trends indicate that the traditional full‑time job might soon be a relic of the past.
-More creativity will thus have to be employed by individuals, educators, companies, policy makers, and others to deal with this new, rapidly evolving reality.
+Together, these trends indicate that the traditional full‑time, secure, enduring jobs might soon wane as a norm.
+More creativity will thus be required by individuals, educators, companies, policy makers, and others to deal with this new, rapidly evolving reality.

 Those in retirement, or who are approaching retirement age, are reinventing the means in which they make an income.
 Extending careers – as lives, themselves, are getting extended – are creating a significant demographic of experienced professionals staying in the workforce.
 They’re delivering fractional services independently or working through boutique firms: